-Stephen Mosley is the Member of Parliament for the City of Chester.
+Between 2010 and 2015 Stephen Mosley was the Member of Parliament for the City of Chester.
 He was first elected to Parliament in May 2010 and gained the constituency for the Conservative Party with a majority of 2,583.

 Within Chester, Stephen has campaigned on many local issues, including protecting Chester’s Greenbelt and promoting Chester’s historic centre.
 A Queen’s Scout himself, he is keen to support Scouting across Chester and the UK.
 A proper theatre for Chester is one of Stephen’s aims for our city.

-Within Parliament Stephen is heavily involved with the technology sector and is a Member of the Science and Technology Select Committee.
-Stephen is also the Co-Chair of the Parliamentary ICT Forum (PICTFOR), Secretary of the Parliamentary & Scientific Committee and Chair of the Conservative Technology Forum.
-Stephen is unusual among MPs in that he has a scientific background.
+Within Parliament Stephen was heavily involved with the technology sector and was a Member of the Science and Technology Select Committee.
+Stephen was also the Co-Chair of the Parliamentary ICT Forum (PICTFOR), Secretary of the Parliamentary & Scientific Committee and Chair of the Conservative Technology Forum.

-Stephen is pursuing his long held interest in African affairs through his involvement in the Zambia and Malawi APPG, Sudan APPG and the African Great Lakes APPG.
-Stephen is also concerned with the prevention and treatment of life threatening diseases and is a Member of the HIV and AIDS APPG, the All Party Group on Malaria and Neglected Tropical Diseases and the Global Tuberculosis APPG.
+Stephen is pursued his long held interest in African affairs through his involvement in the Zambia and Malawi APPG, Sudan APPG and the African Great Lakes APPG.
+Stephen is also concerned with the prevention and treatment of life threatening diseases and was a Member of the HIV and AIDS APPG, the All Party Group on Malaria and Neglected Tropical Diseases and the Global Tuberculosis APPG.

-Alongside these commitments, Stephen is the Secretary of the Rugby Union All Party Group and he plays regularly for the Commons and Lords Rugby Team.
-He is also a member of the Nuclear Energy APPG, the Zoos and Aquariums APPG, the All Party Basketball Group, as well as Chairing the Board of the British Basketball League Foundation.
+Alongside these commitments, Stephen was the Secretary of the Rugby Union All Party Group and he plays regularly for the Commons and Lords Rugby Team.
+He was also a member of the Nuclear Energy APPG, the Zoos and Aquariums APPG, the All Party Basketball Group, as well as Chairing the Board of the British Basketball League Foundation.